 A traveling exhibition of original Muybridge views of Alaska

-Muybridge in Alaska: 1868 is an unprecedented traveling exhibition of Muybridge’s historic Alaskan views.
-The show features 16 original stereo views and a special carte de visit inscribed by Muybridge to a Tlingit chief.
-The exhibition is on display at the Alaska Native Heritage Center in Anchorage through March 2019 and will be mounted at the Sheldon Museum in Haines, Alaska in April and May.
-Check back for more tour locations and dates to come.
+Muybridge in Alaska: 1868 was an unprecedented traveling exhibition of Muybridge’s historic Alaskan views that toured Alaska in 2019.
+Featuring 16 original stereo views and a special carte de visit inscribed by Muybridge to a Tlingit chief, the show was presented at the Alaska Native Heritage Center in Anchorage, the Sheldon Museum in Haines, and the Nolan Center in Wrangell.

 On July 29, 1868 Muybridge departed for Alaska aboard the steamship Pacific as part of an expedition led by Major-General Henry W. Halleck, commander of the U.S. Military Division of the Pacific.

 The Pacific arrived at Tongass Island on August 13, before moving on to Wrangle (now Wrangell) and Sitka over the next few days.
 Known then as Edward Muybridge and by the pseudonym Helios, Muybridge made photographs at each stop, the first ever taken of Tlingit people, and the first of Alaska to be widely seen by the public.

 In 1868, photography was still a young technology.
 Cameras of the day were simple wooden boxes fitted with lenses.
 Negatives were produced on glass plates that the photographer bathed in a chemical solution just prior to exposing the image.
 The photographs were developed immediately afterward in the field.
 Images could take many seconds or even minutes to expose; subjects that moved could blur or disappear altogether.
 Muybridge transported his equipment in a horse-drawn carriage he dubbed The Flying Studio, which also served as his darkroom.